Home About the Foundation Who We Are What We Do Donations Grant Applications

 Susan M. Clark, M.A., President.

-The Foundation President since 1990, Clark was a two term director of The Sea Ranch Association from 1991 to 1997, serving as it Chair from 1994-96.
-As an architectural historian, she has collected a large history of the north coast, including maps, photos, records, and personal interviews of older coastal residents.
+The Foundation President since 1990, Clark has been a Sea Rancher since 1976.
+She was a two term director of The Sea Ranch Association from 1991 to 1997, serving as it Chair from 1994-96.
+As an architectural historian, she has collected an extensive set of historical documents about the north coast, including maps, photos, records, and personal interviews of older coastal residents.
 She led the efforts to register the Knipp-Stengel Barn on the National Register of Historic Places.
-She manages a historical consulting business in Santa Rosa and from 1991 to 2007, she served as Fifth District Commissioner on Sonoma County Landmarks Commission.
-She is the author of The Sea Ranch, a volume in the Arcadia "Images of America" series that celebrates local history across the country.
+From 1991 to 2007, she served as Fifth District Commissioner on Sonoma County Landmarks Commission.
+She served on the Santa Rosa Cultural Heritage Board from 1991 to 2007 and the Design Review Board for Santa Rosa from 2007 to 2013.
+She is the author of The Sea Ranch, a volume in the Arcadia “Images of America” series that celebrates local history across the country.
+She manages a historical consulting business in Santa Rosa.

 The Sea Ranch Foundation

 P.O.
-Box 58
+Box 1713

 email: grenwelge@mcn.org

-© 2009 The Sea Ranch Foundation.
-All Rights Reserved.
+© 2009-2021 The Sea Ranch Foundation.

 • Website design by PTNunn •